Back to Home Page

 He was born to John B. McLane, Sr. & Blanche E. McLane on December 22, 1944.
 John leaves behind his wife of 37 years, Janis McLane his daughter Molly & son Matthew.
 John's siblings include his sister Patricia McLane Nauer, mother of Michelle Warner, grandmother to Amanda Warner and wife to David Nauer.
 His deceased brother Michael McLane, father of Christine McLane.
 And his youngest sister Mary Ann McLane Kretschmar, mother of Heather Venable, grandmother to Michael Venable and wife to Mark Kretschmar.
 John also leaves behind his wife's family in Bali, which includes his sister in law Jean Lane, nephew Wayan Lane, Wayan's wife Riri and their daughters Jasmine & Amara.

 John's father was an officer in the Navy until John was 10 years old.
 John grew up in Palo Alto, California and attended the local public schools.
 He became an enthusiastic football player at Cubberly High School.
 After High School John enrolled in college, but soon decided to enlist in the Navy.
 His experiences in the Navy inspired a lifelong passion for airplanes & history.
 John was stationed for 2 years at China Lake, where he coached little league baseball when off duty.
-He was deployed overseas on the US Naval Carrier the "Shangri-La".
+He was deployed overseas on the US Naval Carrier the Shangri-La.
 John travelled all over the world with the Naval Attack Squadron VA12, which inspired him to continue to travel later in life.
 He was a Vietnam Vet, awarded three medals and was a true patriot.

 After his duty to the US Navy he came back to Palo Alto where he soon met and married the love of his life, Janis Lane.
 As a young person he was fun & adventurous with a winning smile.
 They lived in Southern California for five years, and it was during that time they became the proud parents of a baby girl they named "Molly".
 John & Jan's dream of living in the countryside inspired them to leave Los Angeles and move to Monterey County.
 John's creativity and entrepreneurial spirit motivated him to open up a hobby shop called "McLane's Historical Models".
 There he nurtured his talent for model building and his avidity for cars, planes and history.
 He was well known for his attention to detail and respected for his considerable knowledge.